gradle/gradle/subprojects/docs/src/samples/compositeBuilds/hierarchical-multirepo/README.md

 This sample demonstrates how composite builds can be used to develop a hierarchical project that is composed from different Git repositories.
 Instead of Gradle subprojects in a multiproject build, this example uses separate Gradle builds included into a composite.

-In addition to any benefits of a multirepo architecture, using a Gradle composite build in this way allows a developer to easily choose which modules to develop as source dependencies and which to integrate via a binary repository.
+In addition to the benefits of a multirepo architecture, using a Gradle composite build in this way allows a developer to easily choose which modules to develop as source dependencies and which to integrate via a binary repository.

 ### Running `multirepo-app` with dependencies from included builds